-Sprint triathlon returns to Steamboat Lake
+Sprint triathlon returns to Steamboat Lake after 2-year hiatus

 “Most of the athletes are from the Front Range, and it’s perfect timing because we’re having a heat wave down here,” Panigutti said.
 “A lot of people are looking to escape the heat and get up in the mountains.
 About 70% to 80% of the athletes this year are from the Front Range.”

-Panigutti also said that Without Limits is looking to potentially add a new triathlon in the Steamboat area for the 2020 season.
+Panigutti also said Without Limits is looking to potentially add a new triathlon in the Steamboat area for the 2020 season.

 Without Limits will return to Steamboat on Aug.
 11 with sprint and Olympic distance triathlons at Catamount Lake.
 That event is also sold out and will be bigger than ever, featuring 500 athletes.